AEM Metal

 It is very little known about rhenium toxicity.

-Potential health effects: May cause eye irritationa and skin irritation.
+Potential health effects: May cause eye irritation and skin irritation.
 The liquid state may cause burns to the skin and eyes.
-Ingestion: May cause irritation of the digestive tract.
-Inhalation: May cause respiratory tract irritation.

 The toxicological properties of this substance have not been thoroughly investigated.
 Vapors may cause dizziness or suffocation.